feedzai/fos-sample/README.md

 This sample assumes that you've sucessfully trained a model as specified in the previous step.

-Now that we have a trained model, we can move on to the [ScoringSample].
+Now that we have a trained model, we can move on to the [scoring sample](https://github.com/feedzai/fos-sample/blob/master/src/main/java/com/feedzai/fos/samples/weka/WekaScoring.java).

 First we have to pass the previously trained model UUID: